Dual Diagnosis Treatment Wolfeboro, NH

 Northern Human Services The Mental Health Center - 21.4 miles from Wolfeboro, NH

-Northern Human Services The Mental Health Center is a dual-diagnosis treatment center in Conway, NH that provides treatment services for mental health and substance abuse disorders that include PTSD as well as anorexia.
+Northern Human Services The Mental Health Center is a dual diagnosis treatment center in Conway, NH that provides treatment for substance abuse and mental health disorders that include psychotic disorders as well as eating disorders.

 Address: 25 West Main Street, Conway, NH 03818 in Carroll County